RSGDATA/GCMS/symphony-portal/GITHUB_PAGES_DEPLOYMENT.md

 ## Next Steps
 1. Push your changes to GitHub
 2. Enable GitHub Pages with GitHub Actions as the source
+3. Configure your custom domain DNS settings to point to GitHub Pages
-3. Monitor the deployment in the Actions tab
+4. Monitor the deployment in the Actions tab
-4. Visit your live site at `https://rsgdata.github.io/GCMS/`
+5. Visit your live site at `https://greenvillechambermusicsociety.org/`

 Your site should now deploy automatically whenever you push changes to the main branch!